Central Park metro station (Taiwan): Station overview

 The station is a two-level, underground station with an island platform and three exits.
 It is 197 meters long and is located at the intersections of Zhongshan 1st Rd., Minsheng 2nd Rd., and Wufu 3rd Rd.

-It was originally planned to be named "Shinkuchan Station", but was later changed to its current name.
+It was originally planned to be named "Shinkuchan Station", but this was later changed to its current name.
 The station was designed by British architect Richard Rogers.
 Windmill-shaped flowers cover the courtyard grass areas.